Graphology - Handwriting Analysis

 Understanding the personality through handwriting is a valuable way of making the best of both personal awareness and interpersonal situations for the benefit of all concerned.

-As a child you were taught to write, but it's not likely that you still write in the way you were taught.
-The fact that you don't helps to explain the reason graphology exists and why graphology can be used to interpret personality.
+As a child, you were taught to write, but it's not likely that you still write in the way you were taught.
+The fact that you don't help to explain the reason graphology exists and why graphology can be used to interpret personality.

 Elaine Quigley BA Hons., MBIG (Dip) is a leading graphologist, psychologist and past chairman of the British Institute of Graphologists.
 (She now edits the Insitute's journal).
 Elaine offers advice for staff selection, counselling, lecturing, exhibition presentations, public speaking, and for TV, radio and newspaper articles.
 Elaine's background in dealing with individual clients and national companies has given her the flexibility and experience to provide valuable support in decision-making and interpersonal perception.